publicarray/Mac-Rumors-iOS-app/README.md

 ### Dependency

-The app uses the TiSocial.Framework module: https://github.com/viezel/TiSocial.Framework/tree/1.7.0
+The app uses the excellent TiSocial.Framework module: https://github.com/viezel/TiSocial.Framework/tree/1.7.0

 To install it on Mac OS X place the extracted folder in the `~/Library/Application Support/Titanium/modules/` folder.
 Where `~` is your home folder